Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architecture Efficiency Comparison

 \subsubsection{Transmission efficiency}

 In practice, reaching the upper bound on resource efficiency is challenging, as improving $\eta_\text{mux}$ to unity often demands a complex multiplexing network capable of flexibly redistributing photons in space and time for use by the RSG at the right place and time \cite{bartolucci2021switch}.
 However, increasing the complexity of the multiplexing network reduces the transmission efficiency $\eta_T$ of photons in the RSG due to the greater number of optical components, such as beam splitters, phase shifters, mode crossings, and delay lines, required for photon routing.
-For this reason, it is useful to distinguish between the transmission efficiency that depends on the specific choice of multiplexing network, denoted here as $\eta_x$, and the efficiency of photons produced by the source, which we denote $\beta$.
-This latter efficiency impacts all types of sources and it quantifies the transmission between the source and the input of the RSG network, including the collection efficiency of the photons at the output of the source and loss due to filtering or frequency separation.
+For this reason, it is useful to distinguish between the transmission efficiency that depends on the specific choice of multiplexing network, denoted here as $\eta_x$, and the transmission efficiency of photons produced by the source, which we denote $\beta$.
+Unlike $p_s$, which is non-unity only for HSPSs, $\beta$ impacts all types of sources and it quantifies the transmission between the source and the input of the RSG network, including the collection efficiency of the photons at the output of the source and loss due to filtering or frequency separation.
 This gives a total RSG transmission efficiency of